Winifred Ida Kingscote1

 Lavinia Margaret Leslie1

-Lavinia Margaret Leslie is the daughter of Colonel John Leslie.2 She married Sir George Hugh Cholmondeley, 6th Marquess of Cholmondeley, son of Sir George Horatio Charles Cholmondeley, 5th Marquess of Cholmondeley and Sybil Rachel Betty Cecile Sassoon, on 14 June 1947.2
+Lavinia Margaret Leslie was born circa 1921.3 She was the daughter of Colonel John Leslie and Margaret Nanette Helen Gilliat.4,5 She married George Hugh Cholmondeley, 6th Marquess of Cholmondeley, son of George Horatio Charles Cholmondeley, 5th Marquess of Cholmondeley and Sybil Rachel Betty Cecile Sassoon, on 14 June 1947.4 She died on 7 November 2015.5

 Her married name became Cholmondeley.
-As a result of her marriage, Lavinia Margaret Leslie was styled as Marchioness of Cholmondeley on 16 September 1968.2 She held the office of Deputy Lieutenant (D.L.) of Cheshire in 1992.1 She lived in 2003 at Cholmondeley Castle, Malpas, Cheshire, England.1
+After her marriage, Lavinia Margaret Leslie was styled as Marchioness of Cholmondeley on 16 September 1968.4 She held the office of Deputy Lieutenant (D.L.) of Cheshire in 1992.1 She lived in 2003 at Cholmondeley Castle, Malpas, Cheshire, EnglandG.1

 Citations